kurtkanaskie/log-set-values-v1/README.md

 # log-set-values-v1
 Apigee X Shared Flow to capture logging information at each of the flow hook locations.
-Doesn't actually log message, intended to be use with a Shared Flow that logs to various destinations (e.g. logging-mock proxy, Cloud Logging (via Service Callout or Message Logging).
+It doesn't actually log the information, it builds a "logging_message" flow variable that is intended to be used with a Shared Flow that logs to various destinations (e.g. logging-mock proxy, Cloud Logging (via Service Callout or Message Logging).

 Features:
 * Uses a single Shared Flow with a JavaScript policy to capture request and response information.